rmondal-tech/Java-8/README.md

-# Java-8 - Short Cut ways to achive goal
+# Java-8 - Short Cut ways to code in java

 1)	All useful operation on Java Stream
 ------------------------------------